epage/epage.github.io/blog/blog/iterating-on-test.md

 - The time it will take before its usable
 - How confident I am that it can be solved
 - The pay off from solving it, whether because its more generally useful or a higher pain point to not have (e.g. `distributed_slice` in both cases)

+Alternatively, if your interests align with one of my higher priorities, I welcome the help with them so more of us can focus on this problem.